How to Make Pesto Genovese (Basil Pesto)

-How to Make Basil Pesto with just 5 simple pesto ingredients.
-This healthy pesto recipe is so easy to make and it’s the perfect pesto sauce recipe for easy dinners and amazing appetizers.
+We’re showing you how to Make Pesto Genovese with just 5 simple ingredients.
+This healthy basil pesto recipe is so easy to make and it’s the perfect sauce to elevate delicious weeknight dinners and amazing appetizers.

 Note: This post may contain affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!